northbasin/info/content/project_sections/gravel_beach.md

 # Gravel Beach

 The Gravel Beach section is the section just north of the Virginia Street Extension, where the shoreline has a small salt marsh before the transition to uplands.
+This area has slowly evolved over time; [see photos](https://imgur.com/a/gravel-beach-Iygw22d) of the changes between 2003 and 2025.

 ## Plants